holdex/developers/docs/CONTRIBUTING.md

 Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectful.
-Also, if you are a permanent contributor, read our [Principles](./PRINCIPLES.md).
+If you are a permanent contributor, read our [Principles](./PRINCIPLES.md).

 > [!TIP]
 > You can use [GitHub Wizard](https://chromewebstore.google.com/detail/github-wizard/gibcadmedmabfnfbolimcndljcopbhep?)
 Chrome extension to simplify some of the workflows described in these Guidelines.